TASEmulators/BizHawk/README.md

 If you'd like to add a feature, first search the issue tracker for it.
 If it's a new idea, make your own feature request issue before you start coding.

 For the time being, style is not enforced in PRs, only build success.
-Please use CRLF and tabs in new files.
+Please use CRLF, tabs, and [Allman braces](https://en.wikipedia.org/wiki/Indentation_style#Allman_style) in new files.

 Past contrbutors to the frontend and custom-built cores are listed [here](https://github.com/TASVideos/BizHawk/graphs/contributors).
 See a core's docs for its authors.